hanyuzhang/staff-directory-test-philip/README.md

 I am using philip-staff-directory-test.nz as a domain to do this test, IP address is set up to point to my local host.

-I also include the database file in my repositor as well, which is staffdirectory.sql.
+I also include the database file in my repository as well, which is staffdirectory.sql.

 Thanks